tweag/nickel/doc/manual/merging.md

 ## Recursive overriding

 We've seen in the section on default values that they are useful to override (update) a single field with a different value.
-The combo of merging and default values can do more.
+The combo of merging and priorities can do more.
 In Nickel, records are recursive by default, in order to express easily dependencies between the different fields of the configuration.
 Concretely, you can refer to other fields of a record from within this record: